mbulluck/buto-lightbox/readme.md

 Buto.tv lightbox plugin
 =======================

-Buto.tv lightbox plugin created and tested with jquery 1.9.0 will create a image of the poster frame of a Buto video on the Buto.tv platform
+Buto.tv lightbox plugin created and tested with jquery 1.9.x It will create a image of the poster frame of a Buto video on the Buto.tv platform

 When you click on the image then you get a lightbox with the video inside ready to play.